hyperledger/indy-node/docs/source/installation-and-configuration.md

 # Installation and configuration of Indy-Node

 ## 1. Introduction
-The purpose of this document is to describe how to setup a production level Indy-Validator-Node and register it on an existing network using an `indy-cli` machine which you also configure along the way.
+The purpose of this document is to describe how to setup a production level Indy-Validator-Node and register it on an existing network using an `indy-cli-rs` machine which you also configure along the way.
->Alternativly you can use [`indy-cli-rs`](https://github.com/hyperledger/indy-cli-rs), which is command for command compatible with the existing indy-cli (at least ATM).
->This documentation describes the necessarry steps with `indy-cli`, keep in mind that everytime `indy-cli` is mentioned you can also use `indy-cli-rs`.
-Please refer to the corresponding documentation.

 This documentation is based heavily on the [Sovrin Steward Validator Preparation Guide v3](https://docs.google.com/document/d/18MNB7nEKerlcyZKof5AvGMy0GP9T82c4SWaxZkPzya4).